 While Amazon Prime has its perks, you don't have to be a member to avail low prices on products being sold on the online marketplace.

-If you're after savings on cool gadgets and gizmos, we handpick some excellent bargains to be had on tech in our Best Amazon Deals and Sales page.
+If you want to save on cool gadgets and gizmos, we handpick some excellent bargains to be had on tech in our Best Amazon Deals and Sales page.